-Green Bean Casserole from scratch – this delicious green bean side dish is a must have on your Thanksgiving table.
+This Green Bean Casserole From Scratch is totally made from scratch, super delicious side dish that’s a must on your Thanksgiving table.
 No canned stuff here, only fresh ingredients.

 Green Bean Casseroles are probably a classic and every cook probably has their favorite recipe stashed away in their repertoire.
 While some prefer using frozen and canned ingredients quickly tossed together with some green beans, I prefer a clean recipe with fresh ingredients and all made from scratch.

-My favorite thing about this incredible green bean casserole is the crispy fried onions.
+My favorite thing about this incredible green bean casserole is the crispy fried onions, and the super rich base – and well I guess all of it.
 All in all, this casserole is my family’s favorite.
 A true comfort food that’s a must on your Thanksgiving table.

 While many prefer to use canned green beans, I prefer fresh green beans or even frozen.
 I strongly recommend this over canned green beans because the beans will be nice and crispy and not mushy.

 Frozen green beans are already blanched and flash-frozen, so if you’re using these, you can skip the blanching step.
 Just be sure to thaw and drain the green beans before adding them to the casserole.

 To thaw green beans, place them under running water in a colander.
 Let the beans drain while you’re preparing the rest of the casserole.